Bridge of Earn

-Bridge of Earn (Drochaid Èireann) is a village in Perth & Kinross, Scotland.
+Bridge of Earn (Drochaid Èireann) is a village in Perth and Kinross, Scotland.
 Often referred to simply as 'Brig' (Scots for 'bridge').
-The village grew up on the south bank of an important crossing of the River Earn, whose sandstone bridge existed from at least the early 14th century, when it is known to have been repaired by order of King Robert I of Scotland (1306–1329) (site: NO 133 185).
-Substantial remains of the medieval bridge (rendered redundant by a replacement, still in use, slightly upstream in 1821-22) survived into the 1970s, when almost all the stonework was demolished, for (allegedly) being in a dangerously ruinous condition.
+The village grew up on the south bank of an important crossing of the River Earn, whose sandstone bridge existed from at least the early 14th century, when it is known to have been repaired by order of Robert I of Scotland (1306–1329) (site: NO 133 185).
+Substantial remains of the medieval bridge (rendered redundant by a replacement, still in use, slightly upstream in 1821–22) survived into the 1970s, when almost all the stonework was demolished.
 This ancient bridge was a major landmark on the road between Edinburgh (39 mi south) and Perth (4 mi north) for several centuries.
 The village's oldest houses are to be found lining the road (Back Street/Old Edinburgh Road) leading south from the site of the demolished bridge.
 Among them are some with 18th-century datestones.

 The ruined Old Bridge of Earn (and part of the village) are featured in the 1857 painting Sir Isumbras at the Ford by John Everett Millais (1829–1896), who often stayed at nearby Perth.
 There is also an early 19th-century lithograph showing the structure as complete in Sketches of Scenery in Perthshire by David Octavius Hill (1802–1870).